 - Mother over the age of 35 or younger than 20

-- Sudden decompression of the uterus from events such as the delivery of the first child in a multiples birth, artificial rupture of the membranes (physician breaks the mother’s water), or premature rupture of the membranes (PROM).
-This is particularly threatening in cases of polyhydramnios
+- Sudden decompression of the uterus from events such as the delivery of the first child in a multiples birth, amniotomy (physician breaks the mother’s water), or premature rupture of the membranes (PROM).
+This is particularly threatening in cases of polyhydramnios.

 - Accidental puncture of the placenta (e.g., during amniocentesis)